lapanoid/redux-as-component/readme.md

 React component has *unidirectional props flow api* and redux has *dispatch actions api* we just need to mary them basically.
 To do that you need to define propsToAcMap which will map some react component property updation to some Action Creator call.

-we also can propagate callbacks to react components, and this it tricky one - currently implementation is simple - pass callbackSelectorMap to map - so every redux state update will trigger passed callback passing result of selector.
+We also can propagate callbacks to react components, and this is tricky one.
+Current implementation is simple - every redux state update will trigger passed callback passing result of selector.
 Something like this:
 ```
 // outside YourReduxComponent